 Children's Activity Pack

-These beautifully illustrated colouring sets are jam-packed with puzzles, activites, word scrambles, coloured markers, crayons and stickers.
+These beautifully illustrated colouring sets are jam-packed with puzzles, activities, word scrambles, coloured markers, crayons and stickers.
 There are 4 packs available; Party, Magician, Circus & Theme Park.
 A perfect set for kids aged 3-10, all designed to keep the little ones entertained during their visit to SummitCare.

 Looking after you

 Finally, we’d like to gently remind those who visit every day that you also need to look after yourself and your wellbeing.
 Visiting a loved one can be very tiring, so schedule some ‘visit free’ days to rest.
-You can call the centre to find out about how your loved one is, and if the they are able to talk, you can speak to them on the phone to reassure them about your next visit.
+You can call the centre to find out about how your loved one is, and if they are able to talk, you can speak to them on the phone to reassure them about your next visit.